Major Field: Russian and East European History

 Other Fields: Asian History

 BA Wheaton College, 2005 (History)

 MA Thesis: “Making Tea Russian: The Samovar and Russian National Identity, 1832–1901″

-My dissertation represents the first full-scale academic study of the history of tea in the Russian Empire.
-I use this history to reexamine critical questions about processes of cultural borrowing, modernization, and identity formation in Russian history.
+My dissertation, “For All the Tea in Russia: A Cultural History of Tea under the Romanovs, 1616-1917,” represents the first full-scale academic study of the history of tea in the Russian Empire.
 As a commodity and a social ritual, tea serves as the vehicle for a fresh examination of the development of Russian society and culture during the turbulent era of modernization between 1600 and 1900.
 The introduction of many European elements into Russian cultural life, including tea and its accessories, was highly controversial and stimulated a search for Russia’s “true” national identity.
 Despite being European in origin, the samovar quickly became so thoroughly integrated into Russian culture that the samovar was imagined as genuinely “Russian” by the late nineteenth century.
 As the cultural wars over Russia’s identity and future path intensified during that period, the vessel was increasingly associated with “old” Russian culture in the popular imagination.
 Simultaneously, some conservative religious groups continued to condemn tea because of its foreign origin.
 As varying and often contradictory understandings of the meaning of tea-drinking coexisted and competed with one another in the discourses of evolving social milieux, tea and the samovar found their way into debates about the future trajectory of Russian society.